-Selling a home involves some big costs, and realtor commissions are usually the biggest.
-On average, sellers pay about 5.49% of the home’s sale price on realtor fees, 2.83% going to the seller’s agent and 2.66% going to the buyer’s agent.
+Selling a home can come with significant costs, and realtor commission fees often top the list.
+On average, sellers pay about 5.32% of the home's sale price on realtor fees, 2.74% going to the seller's agent and 2.58% going to the buyer's agent.

-But remember, you can often negotiate these fees.
-As a seller, you’ve got some power here.
+But remember, you can often negotiate realtor fees.
+As a seller, you've got some power here.
 If you know the market and your options, you might save quite a bit.

 Average real estate agent commission rates